mouseless/baked/docs/features/ux.md

 # UX

-User eXperience (UX) features are set of component and schema conventions that adds a specific behavior to curent theme feature.
-Add instances of this feature using `AddUx()` extension;
+User eXperience (UX) features are sets of component and schema conventions that add specific behavior to the current theme feature.
+Add instances of these features using the `AddUx()` extension;

 ```csharp
 app.Features.AddUx([...]);